thelfer/tfel/docs/mtest/ptest/AxialLoading.md

-The `AxialLoading` keyword let the user choose the king of loading to be applied to the pipe in the axial direction.
+The `AxialLoading` keyword let the user choose the kind of loading to be applied to the pipe in the axial direction.

 This keyword is followed by a string.
 The following values are